 - Kirsch I, Weixel LJ.
 Double-blind versus deceptive administration of a placebo.
 Behav Neurosci, 1988;102(2),319-323.

 - Keller PE.
 Mental imagery in music performance: underlying mechanisms and potential benefits.
 Ann N Y Acad Sci.
 2012;1252:206-13.

 - Kamalani KT.
-Mana Psychology™ Family Therapy for Military Personnel and their Dependents.
-Mana Gardening Institute.
+Mana Psychology™ Family Therapy for Military Personnel and Their Dependents, Mana Gardening Institute, LLC.
 2017.